RaiRaiTheRaichu/ZERO-Sievert-Sprite-Tool/README.md

 * Python 3.11.0

+You only need Python if you are not downloading the compiled binary.
+Otherwise, substitute '.py' with '.exe' in the following instructions.

 ### How To Use ###

 - Extract 'ZS_sprite_tool.py' to an unprotected folder (NOT within Program Files, etc)